Shorya-Singh/Deep-Learning-Identifying-Motifs-of-Tumour-Tissue-Architecture/timelog.md

 ## Week 6
 ### 1 Nov 2021
-* *4 hours* Troubleshoot DEC implementation to be compatible with GPU
+* *4 hours* Configured DEC implementation to be compatible with GPU

 ### 2 Nov 2021
-* *4 hours* Change the DEC implementation to make it use GPU and reconfigure tensorflow GPU
+* *4 hours* Changed the DEC implementation to make it use GPU and reconfigured tensorflow -GPU

+### 5 Nov 2021
+* *2 hours* Configured keras backend to make it use tensorflow

+### 7 Nov 2021
+* *5 hours* Configured keras backend settings to make training possible in the cloud environment using GPU